-Objective means specific measurable statement that supports achievement of a goal.
+Objective means a thing aimed at or sought; a goal or Specific measurable statement that supports achievement of the goal.

 Occurrence means an Event without any personal injury in which any damage to facilities, equipment, rolling stock, or infrastructure does not disrupt the operations of a rail transit agency.